 The Taneycomo Chapter meets regularly throughout the year, offering lively meetings and interesting programs.
 Contact us for information on our next meeting, our chapter, and how to join the DAR.

-The Missouri State Society Daughters of the American Revolution was organized in 1894 and now has 105 chapters with over 5,500 members.
+The Missouri State Society Daughters of the American Revolution was organized in 1894 and now has 104 chapters with over 5,600 members.
 Missouri Daughters honor our Revolutionary War patriots who sacrificed and fought for the freedoms we possess today in the United States of America.
-We continue to share a love of country and dedication to the national DAR objectives with our 2014-2016 state theme of “Cherish every memory – Love every moment – Celebrate America!”
-To learn more about the Missouri State Society, visit the Missouri State Society DAR web site at www.mssdar.org.
+We continue to share a love of country and dedication to the national DAR objectives with our 2016–2018 state theme “Three CHEERS for Missouri DAR in Historic Preservation, Education, and Patriotism” To learn more about the Missouri State Society, visit the Missouri State Society DAR web site at www.mssdar.org.

 The DAR, founded in 1890, is a volunteer women's service organization dedicated to keeping America strong by promoting patriotism, preserving U.S. history, and supporting education programs.
 Today's DAR members fund local scholarships, pioneer historic restorations, and lead volunteer projects in their communities.
 For more information relating to the organization or membership requirements, visit the National Daughters of the American Revolution web site at www.dar.org/